wearablebp/wearablebp.github.io/docs/ed.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-Here, we provide motivating examples of, details of, and insight from the adopted statistic used in our paper, Explained Deviation (ED).
+Here, we provide details of and insight from the adopted statistic used in our paper, Explained Deviation (ED).

+<h2> Motivating Examples </h2>

+First we provide some motivating examples.

 <h3> Case Study 1: We can get low accuracy that meets the error requirements specified in the standards if we use a small dataset. </h3>